-^{} The Strategic Plan will be updated and revised in the AY 2012-2013.
+^{} An Addendum to the Strategic Plan will be submitted for approval in September 2013.

 b.
 Financial, regulatory, and other potential risks

 The Strategic Planning process focuses on the development of strategic priorities which guides resource allocation and performance tracking throughout Coastal Carolina University.
 Any regulatory matters to be addressed are discussed as part of strategic evaluation and recommended by the Strategic Management Committee to the President.
 Issues and areas of concern are tasked to appropriate divisions by the President through the executive staff for action associated with any regulatory or compliance mandate.